What Are the Best Indoor Playgrounds in Koh Samui?

 Location Lamai: Tesco Lotus Lamai

+Le Blocks is an indoor LEGO-style playroom where kids can build their own creations with bricks, do fuse bead art, or try foam clay crafts.
+Each child gets their own table with building blocks and materials.
 The space is small, quiet, clean, and fully air-conditioned.
-It’s not a playground for running or climbing, but more of a creative zone where kids can focus and make things.
-Ideal for ages 5 to 13, I’d say, but younger kids can join if a parent helps.
-Add-on activities like foam clay and bead kits cost extra.
+It’s not a playground for running or climbing, more of a creative zone where kids can focus and actually make things.
+Ideal for ages 5 to 13, I’d say, though younger kids can join if a parent helps out.

-Le Blocks is located in Big C (Chaweng) and Tesco Lotus (Lamai), so you can drop your child off and go grocery shopping.
+Le Blocks is located inside Big C (Chaweng) and Tesco Lotus (Lamai), so you can drop your child off and go grocery shopping.
 At least that’s how I do it.
+Check my detailed review here.

 4. UniKids